 The Information Technology (IT) product identified in this certification report, and its associated certificate, has been evaluated at an approved evaluation facility established under the Canadian Centre for Cyber Security (CCCS).
 This certification report, and its associated certificate, applies only to the identified version and release of the product in its evaluated configuration.
 The evaluation has been conducted in accordance with the provisions of the Canadian CC Scheme, and the conclusions of the evaluation facility in the evaluation report are consistent with the evidence adduced.
-This report, and its associated certificate, are not an endorsement of the IT product by Canadian Centre for Cyber Security, or any other organization that recognizes or gives effect to this report, and its associated certificate, is either expressed or implied.
+This report, and its associated certificate, are not an endorsement of the IT product by the CCCS, or any other organization that recognizes or gives effect to this report, and its associated certificate, is either expressed or implied.

-If your department has identified a requirement for this certification report based on business needs and would like more detailed information, please contact:
+If your organization has identified a requirement for this certification report based on business needs and would like more detailed information, please contact:

-Contact Centre and Information Services Edward Drake Building contact@cyber.gc.ca | 1-833-CYBER-88 (1-833-292-3788)
+Canadian Centre for Cyber Security Contact Centre and Information Services contact@cyber.gc.ca | 1-833-CYBER-88 (1-833-292-3788)